 - Formal Parkland

-There is free access to the Dene, Burn and Richardson Dees Park.
+There is free access to the Dene, Burn and the three parks.

 There are toilets and shops in the nearby town of Wallsend.